hwang2006/deepseek-with-ollama-on-supercomputer/README.md

 ```

 ### Connecting to the Gradio UI
-Once the job starts, open a a new SSH client (e.g., Putty, MobaXterm, PowerShell, Command Prompt, etc) on your local machine and run the port forwarding command displayed in port_forwarding_command:
+- Once the job starts, open a a new SSH client (e.g., Putty, MobaXterm, PowerShell, Command Prompt, etc) on your local machine and run the port forwarding command displayed in port_forwarding_command:

 <img width="787" alt="Image" src="https://github.com/user-attachments/assets/25b218f2-c188-43a0-8081-2814ba9044b4" />

-Then, open http://localhost:7860 in your browser to access the Gradio UI.
+- Then, open http://localhost:7860 in your browser to access the Gradio UI and pull a DeepSeek-R1 model (for example, 'deepseek-r1:14b') to the ollama server models directory (i.e., /scratch/$USER/ollama/models) from the [DeepSeek-R1 models site](https://ollama.com/library/deepseek-r1)

 <img width="1231" alt="gradio_ui" src="https://github.com/user-attachments/assets/006ea85b-3535-4f2b-9f39-144ef26446bf" />